From BR Bullpen

 The 31-year-old remained with the Mets in 1998.
 He posted a 6.05 ERA in 58 innings, and recorded two saves.
 New York traded Rojas to the Los Angeles Dodgers for Bobby Bonilla after the 1998 season ended.
 After appearing in just five games with Los Angeles, Rojas was traded to the Detroit Tigers.
 He surrendered 16 runs in 6 1/3 innings with Detroit before he was released.
 The Expos signed Rojas, sent him to AAA Ottawa to get his rhythm back, then used him for three appearances at the major league level before releasing him on July 3rd.
 In the first three months of the 1999 season, Rojas had pitched in 13 games for three teams, and assembled an 18.00 ERA in the majors.
 For the first time in his career, Rojas failed to record a save.

 The former closer bounced around between minor league organizations before settling in with the Atlantic League.
 In 2002, Rojas represented the Nashua Pride in the circuit's All-Star Game.
+He was with the Dominican national team in the 2003 Pan American Games.
 He earned 9 saves with the Bridgeport Bluefish in 2004.
 He also played in Taiwan, in the CPBL for a time.

 Post Baseball Career

 In 2010, Mel's son Mel Rojas Jr., an outfielder, was a top pick of the Pittsburgh Pirates in the 2010 amateur draft.
 In 2011, Rojas was appointed by Major League Baseball as one of two pitching instructors in El Torneo Supremo, under the direction of his former teammate and first cousin Moises Alou.
 Rojas was a pitching coach for the DSL Padres in 2012-2015.